tsungg/openkinect/README.md

+Experimental Processing library, attempting to get the Kinect running with the latest Libfreenect code on Linux.

 The following describes how to set up a Processing library project in Eclipse and build it successfully, and to make your library ready for distribution.

 ## Import to Eclipse